tevang/4D-CHAINS/README.md

 ============

 You can find tutorials for TUDOR (60 residues) and nEIt (248 residues) proteins under the `tutorials/` directory.
 In each folder you will find a protocol file and all the required input files.
+There is also the `correct_output_files/` folder, which contains the output files you should get if you run successfully the tutorial.
+Just note that you might find out that the shifts of some equivalent protons (e.g. VAL QG1, QG2) are swapped, which is absolutely fine.
 Below are the contents of the protocol file: